anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## How to edit your photo or image online

-Finally, if you would like to try a demo you could edit your pictures online.
+Finally, if you would like to try a demo you can edit your pictures online.